 The right of use asset and liability were determined by taking the present value of the future minimum lease payments associated with the Acquired stores.
 The Company utilized discount rates for the leases similar to the rates used to present value its other leases.
-The difference between the asset and the liability noted above is attributable to net favorable lease rates in the acquired store leases.
+The difference between the asset and the liability noted above for the 2019